levkk/pg-replayer/README.md

 # pg-replayer

-A tool that reads packets from a dump file and replays logical statements against a databae of your choice.
+A tool that reads packets from a dump file and replays logical statements against a database of your choice.
 The packets have to be `\x19`-separated in the input file.

 This can be thought of as logical replication for your PG clients.